paco23ch/data_science_capstone/README.md

 - Dogs: There are three data sets: train, test and validation.
 Each of these directories contain 133 directories with images representing each of the breeds that we're trying to identify.
   - The directories are named as 999.Dob_breed_name, where 999 goes from 001 to 133.
 From the directory names, we should be able to obtain the image labels and names, for example, directory `001.Affenpinscher` will be label 1, and the breed name is __Affenpinscher__.
 We should be able to use each of the images sorting these directories and knowing from it the correct target label.
   - As for the images, by exploring them, we can see that there are all sorts of resolution, which could be an issue if we use them as-is to train our network.
 We will most likely have to resize them to a standard window in order to detect features.
+  - In some cases, the images do contain people with the dogs, which will possibly lead to us detecting human faces and mistakenly saying there's a person in the picture.

 In order for the algorithms to work, we will need to pre-process the input images to the right size.
 ## 2.2.
 Visualization